Art (ART)

 ART 2210 Art History II: Renaissance to Modern 3 Credits

-A global history of the Art and its History from the late-14th to 20th centuries.
-Major cultures and styles will be covered will including the Renaissance, the art of the Americas, the Baroque, the Art of East Asia, India, Neo-Classicism, Romanticism, Impressionism, sub-sharan Africa, Oceania, and global Modernism.
-The class will seek to give students an understanding of the the past through the diverse artistic production of these diverse cultures and styles.
-First hand experience with the art object is fundamental to a viewers experience with an artwork.
-As such the class includes a required trip to one of world class art museums in the area.
+A global history of Art and its History from the late-14th to 20th centuries.
+Major cultures and styles will be covered including the Renaissance, the art of the Americas, the Baroque, the Art of East Asia, India, Neo-Classicism, Romanticism, Impressionism, sub-Saharan Africa, Oceania, and global Modernism.
+The class will seek to give students an understanding of the past through the diverse artistic production of these diverse cultures and styles.
+First-hand experience with the art object is fundamental to a viewer's experience with an artwork.
+As such the class includes a required trip to one of the world-class art museums in the area.

 Components: Class